pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 ```

 ```
-Everyone loves sundays.
+Everyone loves Sundays.
 That is *because (so)* it’s a holiday.
-*But (Or)* for me, sunday is the most boring day of the week.
+*But (Or)* for me, Sunday is the most boring day of the week.
 This is *because (either)* my parents take me to the farm every weekend.
 It was fun at first.
 *But (And)* now I don't like going there.